LRydin/MFDFA/README.md

 # Literature and Support
 ### History
 This project was started in 2019 at the [Department of Mathematics, University of Oslo](https://www.mn.uio.no/math/english/research/groups/risk-stochastics/) in the Risk and Stochastics section by Leonardo Rydin Gorjão and is supported by Dirk Witthaut and the [Institute of Energy and Climate Research Systems Analysis and Technology Evaluation](https://www.fz-juelich.de/iek/iek-ste/EN/Home/home_node.html).
+I'm very thankful to all the folk in Section 3 in the Department of Mathematics, University of Oslo, for helping me getting around the world of stochastic processes: Dennis, Anton, Michele, Fabian, Marc, Prof. Benth and Prof. di Nunno.

 ### Funding
-Helmholtz Association Initiative _Energy System 2050 - A Contribution of the Research Field Energy_ and the grant No. VH-NG-1025 and *STORM - Stochastics for Time-Space Risk Models* project of the Research Council of Norway (RCN) No. 274410.
+Helmholtz Association Initiative *Energy System 2050 - A Contribution of the Research Field Energy* and the grant No. VH-NG-1025, *STORM - Stochastics for Time-Space Risk Models* project of the Research Council of Norway (RCN) No. 274410, and the *E-ON Stipendienfonds*.

 ### References
 <sup>1</sup>Peng, C.-K., Buldyrev, S. V., Havlin, S., Simons, M., Stanley, H. E., & Goldberger, A. L. (1994). *Mosaic organization of DNA nucleotides*.
 [Physical Review E, 49(2), 1685–1689](https://doi.org/10.1103/PhysRevE.49.1685)\